+Model: T1233

+FCC ID: 2ADAT-T12S3

+IC: 12438A-T12S3

-Model: T1283 FCC ID: 2ADAT-T12S3 IC: 12/38A-T12S3 This device complies with part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired Example of a label with model number, FCC ID and IC number.
+This device comples with part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference received, including contention of their may cause undesired contention.

+Example of a label with model number, FCC ID and IC number.
 The label is attached to the device stator.